thesephist/dotink/content/posts/maverick.md

 A little while later, I built [September](/posts/september/), a compiler that can transform Ink programs to equivalent JavaScript programs.
 The original purpose of September was to let me run Ink programs in the browser, so I could write front-end applications in Ink.
 But recently, I had an interesting idea.

 September is written in Ink.
-Could we _compile September with itself_, to get an Ink compiler that runs in the browser?
+Could we _compile September using itself_, to get an Ink compiler that runs in the browser?
 And if we can do that, could we use that to make an Ink REPL that runs entirely in the browser, without needing a backend?

 ## Self-hosting an Ink compiler in JavaScript

 The September compiler is written entirely in Ink, and [self-hosting](https://en.wikipedia.org/wiki/Self-hosting_(compilers)) (compiling the compiler with itself) was one of the goals of the project from the beginning.
 I knew it was _probably_ possible, but hadn't had a reason to attempt it until this idea came to me.

-September's compiler has two completely separate parts: the part that reads the command-line arguments, reads files from disk, and handles any errors; and the "translation" function that performed the actual compilation, taking Ink source code as input and returning JavaScript source code.
+September's compiler has two completely separate parts: the part that reads the command-line arguments, reads files from disk, and handles any errors; and the "translation" function that performs the actual compilation, taking Ink source code as input and returning JavaScript source code.

-To begin, I simply gave all the source files belonging to the translation part of the compiler to itself, and stuck the result in the browser.
+To begin, I simply gave all the source files belonging to the translation part of the compiler to itself, and stuck the result into the browser.
 This was as simple as

 ```
 september translate \